vitorgalvao/alfred-workflows/SandwichTimer/README.md

 Call `pomo` or set a keyboard shortcut to start a pomodoro timer.
 If another is already running, it’ll be aborted.

 `timer` will let you set as many timers as you want, for the specified amount of time.
+Text after the number of minutes will be used as the timer’s title.

 With both options, actioning with ⌥ will quit all instances of the SandwichTimer app.